Do you need to attend a funeral but don't know what is expected of you? You're not the only one.

 - What Am I Supposed to Do During the Visitation?
 You'll speak to the surviving family members and offer your condolences.

 - Where Do I Go?
 The first few rows at the church or funeral home are typically reserved for family members.
-If you aren't in this group, choose a seat behind that.
+If you aren't in this group, choose a seat behind the reserved section.
 The pews or chairs are often marked with small signs.

 - What are the Responsibilities of a Pallbearer?
 The main responsibility of the pallbearers is to carry the casket to the gravesite.
 This is a position of honor.

-- Should My Child Attend a Funeral?
+- Should my child attend a funeral?
 Many people wonder about whether or not to take their children to funerals.
 The first thing you'll need to consider is whether or not the child can behave throughout the service.
+If your child has never been to a funeral, explain the basics before you leave the house.

 - What Should I Say to the Family of the Deceased?
 No words can express the depth of loss of a loved one.
 However, a few kind words will let the family of the deceased know that you care.